Clustering Coefficient Reflecting Pairwise Relationships within Hyperedges

 \section{Introduction}

 A network is a structure that represents components and their interactions.
 The most common type of network is the undirected simple graph, which captures pairwise interactions between components.
 However, real-world networks often involve interactions among more than two nodes.
-For instance, in an email network, a single email may involve multiple senders and receivers~\cite{Klimt2004}, transforming the interaction into a group interaction.
+For instance, in an email network, a single email may involve multiple senders and receivers~\cite{Klimt2004}, creating a group interaction.

-Hypergraphs, which are generalizations of undirected simple graphs, are employed to represent networks with group interactions.
-In a hypergraph, an edge, called a hyperedge, can connect any number of nodes, allowing for the representation of complex relationships beyond pairwise interactions.
+Hypergraphs, generalizations of undirected simple graphs, represent networks with group interactions.
+In a hypergraph, an edge (called a hyperedge) can connect any number of nodes, enabling representation of complex relationships beyond pairwise interactions.
 Hypergraphs have been used to model various real-world systems, such as collaboration networks~\cite{Aksoy2020}, biological networks~\cite{Zhou2011,Gallagher2013}, social networks~\cite{Yang2019}, and social tagging networks~\cite{Cattuto2007,Zhang2010}, where group interactions are prevalent.

-One of the main statistics used to analyze graphs is the clustering coefficient, which quantifies the relationship between three nodes.
-The clustering coefficient on undirected simple graphs~\cite{Watts1998} measures the likelihood that two neighbors of a node are also connected to each other, forming a triangle.
+The clustering coefficient, which quantifies relationships among three nodes, is a main statistic for graph analysis.
+The clustering coefficient for undirected simple graphs~\cite{Watts1998} measures the likelihood that two neighbors of a node are also connected, forming a triangle.
 It provides insights into the local link density and the tendency of nodes to cluster together in a network.
 Clustering coefficients are widely used in various applications such as brain network analysis~\cite{Masuda2018}, modeling protein interactions~\cite{Gallagher2013}, generative models~\cite{Inoue2022,Behague2023}, and link prediction~\cite{Wu2016,Chen2019}.
 Many clustering coefficients for hypergraphs have also been proposed~\cite{Estrada2006,Zhou2011,Gallagher2013,Aksoy2020,Kim2023,Ha2024}.

 Although hypergraphs are a generalization of simple graphs, most definitions of the clustering coefficient for hypergraphs are inconsistent with the definitions of clustering coefficients for simple graphs.
 Only two definitions which are consistent with the definition for undirected simple graphs have been proposed: one by Opsahl et al.~\cite{Opsahl2013} and another by Zhou et al.~\cite{Zhou2011}.
 The challenge lies in quantifying neighborhood connectivity in hypergraphs while maintaining consistency with definitions for simple graphs.
 Opsahl et al.\ addressed this by transforming hypergraphs into bipartite graphs, while Zhou et al.\ adopted the concept of extra overlap of hyperedges.
 Both approaches aimed to define the proportion of loops created by hyperedges.